 To learn more about our outstanding faculty and the research being conducted at the Whitney, please visit our Current Research Faculty Page.

-Graduate students typically spend one to two semesters at the Gainesville campus completing coursework and fulfilling teaching requirements.
-During this period, students maintain contact with the Laboratory and their major professor through meetings, progress reports, seminars, and summer research.
-Students then move to the St. Augustine area to complete their research.
-Additional course requirements (e.g. seminars) are typically fulfilled at Whitney Lab or by video conferencing to the main campus.
+Whitney Laboratory Graduate Students typically spend their first year on the University of Florida's main campus in Gainesville completing coursework and fulfilling teaching requirements.
+During this year, graduate students continue to interact with the Whitney Laboratory and their PI through regular meetings, progress reports, seminars, and summer research.
+At the end of the first year students relocate to St. Augustine where they are able to complete their research onsite.
+Any additional course requirements (e.g. seminars) are typically fulfilled from the Whitney Laboratory or by video conferencing in to classes on main campus.

-With an outstanding faculty, state of the art equipment, intellectually rigorous atmosphere, and an ideal marine research location, the University of Florida’s Whitney Laboratory for Marine Biosciences provides excellent graduate school training.
+Graduate students at the Whitney have access to state of the art equipment, onsite professional development opportunities, and a unique and supportive intellectual atmosphere.
+Located in an ideal marine research location, the University of Florida’s Whitney Laboratory for Marine Biosciences provides excellent graduate school training.

 “I was a student before, but now I’m a scientist,” said Veronica Garcia as she packed away the last of her lab materials into boxes.

 Veronica was enrolled in the Program in Biomedical Sciences at The University of Florida, and officially a graduate student at the Whitney Lab.